-Prevent Firefox from Showing Bookmarks in the Address Bar - Digital Inspiration
+Prevent Firefox from Showing Bookmarks in the Address Bar

 This is probably the option you are looking for.
 Firefox 3 uses the Frecency score to determine sites that should appear in the drop-down.
 We can set frecency value for bookmarks to zero and thus they won’t appear in the location bar.

-Open the about:config page, and set value of places.frecency.unvisitedBookmarkBonus and places.frecency.bookmarkVisitBonus to zero.
+Open the aboutpage, and set value of places.frecency.unvisitedBookmarkBonus and places.frecency.bookmarkVisitBonus to zero.

 Setting places.frecency.unvisitedBookmarkBonus to 0 will prevent bookmarks from appearing that you have never visited while places.frecency.bookmarkVisitBonus will prevent display of bookmarks that you have visited since the last time you cleared private data in Firefox.